gruns/furl/API.md

  * __port__: If True, remove the port from the network location string, if it exists.
- * __fragment_path__: A list of path segments to remove from the end of the fragment's path segments or a path string to remove from the end of the fragment's path string.
+ * __fragment_path__: A list of path segments to remove from the end of the fragment's path segments, or a path string to remove from the end of the fragment's path string, or True to remove the fragment path entirely.
  * __fragment_args__: A list of query keys to remove from the fragment's query, if they exist.
  * __username__: If True, remove the username, if it exists.